ProgrammingBlockchain/ProgrammingBlockchain/wallet/web-api.md

 [NBxplorer](https://github.com/dgarage/NBXplorer/) has been created to have a very simple API, is self hostable, and tracks only what is needed for your wallet.
 Contrary to `QBitNinja`, it relies on you having a full node, but it provides websocket notifications and an easy way to query the balances of a wallet.

 NBXplorer is also multi crypto currency on a single server.
-As of October 2018, it supports Bitcoin, Litecoin, BCash, BGold, BitCore, Dash, Dogecoin, Dystem, Feathercoin, Groestlcoin, Monacoin, Polis, UFO, Viacoin and Zclassic.
+As of October 2018, it supports Bitcoin, Litecoin, Bitcoin Cash, Bitcoin Gold, Dash, Dogecoin, Dystem, Feathercoin, Groestlcoin, Monacoin, Polis, UFO, Viacoin and Zclassic.
 It integrates seamlessly with `NBitcoin`.

 To setup NBXplorer, you need a fully synced `bitcoind` node with default parameters.